hollandninow/aws-eb-deploy/readme.md

 1d.
 Initialize CDK application using 'cdk init app --language javascript'

 1e.
+Do the following:
-In /lib/cdk-eb-infra-stack.js, replace existing code and paste code from ./cdk-eb-infra-stack.js and substitute %APP_NAME% for APP_NAME requested in 1a.
+i.
+Copy cdk-eb-infra-stack.js in ./cdk-eb-infra-stack and replace the same named file in the target app under /test-app/cdk-eb-infra/lib ii.
+Substitute %APP_NAME% for APP_NAME requested in 1a.

 1f.
 Run the following while in directory 'cdk-eb-infra'
 i. npm i @aws-cdk/aws-s3-assets